 Building on the success of the AHRC-funded AI for DIGILAB project, the ISAAC Research Centre is excited to announce the launch of a new facility: the ISAAC DigiLab.
 This is a standalone facility, offered free of charge to non-profit organisations engaged in heritage science research.

 The ISAAC DigiLab will provide spectral imaging data processing such as clustering for large data sets, using an automated methodology which was developed during our large scale survey of wall paintings at the Mogoa Caves UNESCO site and other Cultural Heritage projects.
-Our user-friendly GUISI visualisation tool will be provided to the user for viewing the results.
+Our user-friendly GUISI visualisation tool will be provided for viewing the results.

 The ISAAC DigiLab can be used in conjunction with the ISAAC mobile lab facilities for data capture, or for analysis of data which are captured "in-house" by institutions which have their own analysis equipment.

-ISAAC DigiLab work flow
+DigiLab work flow

-Types of spectral imaging data for processing
+Types of spectral imaging data

 “Spectral Imaging” is usually interpreted as reflectance imaging at continuous spectral bands in the UV, visible and near IR wavelength range.
 Here, we are taking a broader definition of spectral imaging to mean any dataset that has 2D spatial axes, plus a third spectral dimension (e.g. energy for XRF image cubes, wavenumbers for FTIR image cubes and wavelength for VIS/NIR reflectance spectral imaging).
 At present, therefore, we can provide data processing for the following techniques: